Business Personal Property

 In State Refund

-Copy of the Bill of Sale or the front and back of title and, Form 5051 verifying vehicle license plate has been turned into the DMV.
-If the license plate had been transferred no refund applies.
+Copy of the Bill of Sale or the front and back of title and the 5051 paper receipt from the SC Department of Motor Vehicle verifying the vehicle license plate has been turned into the SC Department of Motor Vehicle.
+If the license plate had been transferred, no refund applies.

 For more information please call (803) 576-2600.